 Day 6 - Enkhuizen (Keukenhof)

-Enjoy a full day’s visit to Keukenhof Gardens, a 32-acre showcase of seven million flowers, set within sweeping gardens.
+Enjoy a full day’s visit to Keukenhof Gardens, a showcase of seven million flowers, set within 32-acres of sweeping gardens.
 The endless beds of vibrant tulips, daffodils and hyacinths create the world’s most magnificent spring gardens, and the Historical Garden shows the origin of the iconic tulip.

 Day 7 - Amsterdam

 Returning to the characterful Dutch capital this morning, you have the day free to explore Amsterdam.
-Perhaps make a visit to the world-famous Rijksmuseum with over 8,000 objects of art and history on display, including masterpieces by Rembrandt, Frans Hals and Johannes Vermeer.
-This evening, enjoy the Captain’s farewell gala dinner as we spend our final evening on board.
+Perhaps make a visit to the world-famous Rijksmuseum with over 8,000 objects of art and history on display, including masterpieces by Rembrandt, Frans Hals and Johannes Vermeer; or explore one of the many other museums that fill the city centre.
+This evening, enjoy the captain’s farewell gala dinner as we spend our final evening on board.

 Day 8 Amsterdam - UK